 The annual cost of adult binge drinking in Wisconsin was $3.9 billion annually in 2018.

 - Binge drinking imposes a financial burden of approximately $700 for every man, woman and child living in Wisconsin.

 - Binge drinking is defined as 4 or more drinks for a woman adn 5 or more drinks for a man on one occasion.

 - A standard drink is 12 oz beer, 5 oz wine or 1.5 oz of distilled spirits.

-This report examines the cost of binge drinking in Wisconsin in 2018.
-The full report is available in a PDF version, which has county-specific reports, arranged alphabetically based on the population and local binge drinking rate and the reported frequency of binge drinking.
+The Burden of Binge Drinking in Wisconsin: this report examines the cost of binge drinking in Wisconsin in 2018.
+The full report of Burden of Binge Drinking in Wisconsin (PDF) has county-specific reports, arranged alphabetically based on the population and local binge drinking rate and the reported frequency of binge drinking.

 The annual cost of excessive alcohol use in Wisconsin was $6.8 billion dollars in 2012.

-This report (PDF) goes beyond the cost of alcohol-related impaired driving to consider the full range of alcohol-related costs imposed on Wisconsin’s taxpayers and residents.
+The Burden of Excessive Alcohol Use in Wisconsin (PDF): this report goes beyond the cost of alcohol-related impaired driving to consider the full range of alcohol-related costs imposed on Wisconsin’s taxpayers and residents.